Drug Information

 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells, including red blood cells, in your blood.

-Birth Control: There is the possibility of birth defects if either the father or mother is using hydroxyurea at the time of conception.
-Men should use effective birth control while taking hydroxyurea and for at least 1 year after completing treatment.
+Birth control: There is the possibility of birth defects if either the father or mother is using hydroxyurea at the time of conception.
+People who could impregnate another should use effective birth control while taking hydroxyurea and for at least 1 year after completing treatment.
+People who may become pregnant should use effective birth control while taking hydroxyurea and for at least 6 months after the last dose.

 Blood clotting: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, cuts that won't stop bleeding, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.